Turbine on RV?

 I will give one example of a comparison:

 I’m going to make several assumptions about the power required to achieve the maximum speed the owner of this example aircraft is comfortable to cruise at.
-I will also use the fuel prices from today (21 March 2022) at KOSH for this example (Avgas - $5.89 per gallon; JetA - $4.99 per gallon)
+I will also use the fuel prices from around the time of writing this article (Avgas - $5.89 per gallon; JetA - $4.99 per gallon)

 Assumption – The aircraft requires 150hp to cruise at its maximum cruise speed (TAS).